How Can I Lose Weight Safely?

 Being healthy is really about being at a weight that is right for you.
-The best way to find out if you are at a healthy weight or if you need to lose or gain weight is to talk to a doctor or dietitian, who can compare your weight with healthy norms to help you set realistic goals.
-If it turns out that you can benefit from weight loss, then you can follow a few of the simple suggestions listed below to get started.
+The best way to find out if you are at a healthy weight is to talk to a doctor or dietitian to help you set realistic goals.
+They can ask about your eating and exercise habits, look at growth charts, and see if you have any health problems.

 Tips for Success

-The best weight-management strategies are those that you can maintain for a lifetime.
-That's a long time, so we'll try to keep these suggestions as easy as possible!
+The best weight-loss strategies are those that you can keep for a lifetime.
+That's a long time, so we'll try to keep these suggestions as simple as possible!

 Make it a family affair.
 Ask your mom or dad to lend help and support.
-The goal is to make diet or lifestyle changes that will benefit the whole family.
-Teens who have the support of their families tend to have better results.
+The goal is to be healthy and make lifestyle changes that will benefit the whole family.
+Teens who have the support of their families tend to do better.

 Watch your drinks.
-It's amazing how many calories are in the sodas, juices, and other drinks that you take in every day.
-Simply cutting out a can of soda or one sports drink can save you 150 calories or more each day.
-Drink water or other sugar-free drinks to quench your thirst and stay away from sugary juices and sodas.
+It's amazing how many calories are in the sodas, juices, coffee drinks, and other sugary beverages.
+Simply cutting out a bottle of soda or sports drink a day could save 150 calories or more.
+Drink water or other sugar-free drinks to quench your thirst.
 Choosing nonfat or low-fat milk is also a good idea.

 Start small.
 Small changes are a lot easier to stick with than drastic ones.
 For example, give up regular soda or reduce the size of the portions you eat.
-When you have that down, you can make other changes, like introducing healthier foods and exercise into your life.
+When you have that down, you can make other changes, like eating vegetables with dinner or walking 10 minutes after school.

 Stop eating when you're full.
 Pay attention as you eat and stop when you're comfortably full.
 Eating more slowly can help because it takes about 20 minutes for your brain to get the message that you are full.
 Sometimes taking a break before going for seconds can keep you from eating another serving.

-Try not to eat when you feel upset or bored — find something else to do instead (a walk around the block or a trip to the gym are good alternatives).
+Notice if you are hungry before reaching for a snack.
+If you eat when you feel upset or bored, try to find something else to do instead, like taking a walk around the block or checking in with a friend.
 Many people find it's helpful to keep a diary of what they eat and when and what they are feeling.
 When you have to write it down, you might think twice before eating cookies.
-Reviewing the diary later can also help them identify the emotions they have when they overeat.
+Reviewing the diary later can also help identify the emotions that may trigger overeating.

 Schedule regular meals and snacks.
 You can better manage your hunger when you have a predictable meal schedule.
-Skipping meals may lead to overeating at the next meal.
-Adding 1 or 2 healthy snacks to your three squares can help curb hunger.
+Skipping meals can lead to eating more throughout the day.
+Adding 1 or 2 healthy snacks to your 3 regular meals can help curb hunger.

 - choose whole-wheat bread and other whole grains, like brown rice and oatmeal